WebFiori/docs/introduction.md

 ### Middleware

 Middleware is a way that can be used to filter any request before reaching the actual application.
 They can be used to start sessions, validate request headers or reject a request.
 Middleware in WebFiori represented by the class [`AbstractMiddleware`](https://webfiori.com/docs/webfiori/framework/middleware/AbstractMiddleware).
-To have a custom midleware, simply extend this class and implement its abstract methods.
-A class that represents middleware must be placed in the folder `/middleware` of the application to be auto-registered.
+To have a custom middleware, simply extend this class and implement its abstract methods.
+A class that represents middleware must be placed in the folder `[APP_DIR]/middleware` of the application to be auto-registered.

 For more information on middleware, [check here](learn/middleware).

 ### Background Tasks

 Usually, the application might need to perform some tasks even if no one is using it.
-For example, there might be a process to cleanup temporary uploaded files or generate a report and send it by email.
+For example, there might be a process to clean up temporary uploaded files or generate a report and send it by email.
 It is possible to write such process using PHP and have it to execute at specific time with additional configuration.
-This can be achived using Cron Sub-system.
+This can be archived using Cron Sub-system.
 To implement custom background job, extend the class [`AbstractJob`](https://webfiori.com/docs/webfiori/framework/cron/AbstractJob).
-A class that represents a background process must be placed in the folder `/jobs` of the application to be auto-registered.
+A class that represents a background process must be placed in the folder `[APP_DIR]/jobs` of the application to be auto-registered.

 For more information about creating background jobs, [check here](learn/background-tasks).